Adjacency Spectra of Random and Uniform Hypergraphs: Introduction

 \begin{conj} Suppose \(A\) and \(B\) are hypermatrices so that \(\|A-B\| \leq \epsilon\) for some norm \(\|\cdot\|\) (or spectral radius) and \(\epsilon > 0\).
 There there is a bijection \(\rho\) between the eigenvalues (with multiplicity) of \(A\) and \(B\) and a function \(f\) with \(\lim_{\epsilon \rightarrow 0} f(\epsilon) = 0\) so that \(|\lambda - \rho(\lambda)| < f(\epsilon)\) for each eigenvalue \(\lambda\). \end{conj}

+This would imply, among other results, that that the eigenvalues of a complete hypergraph come close to the eigenvalues of an all-ones hypermatrix, ignoring multiplicities; below, we actually prove this for \(k=2\) and \(k=3\).
 Indeed, inequalities of this flavor -- the Weyl, Hoffman-Wielandt, and Lidskii inequalities most prominently -- are an important topic in matrix theory.
 The standard proofs of such statements, however, rely on the Spectral Theorem via the Courant-Fischer Theorem, two key tools which are as of yet (mostly) missing for hypermatrices.
 However, there are ``variational'' proofs that do not rely on the Spectral Theorem (see, for example, \cite{MR1335452,MR2906465}); the idea is to show that the eigenvalues vary (piecewise) smoothly along a curve in matrix space connecting \(A\) and \(B\) and that the derivative of the eigenvalues are bounded by some norm of \(A-B\), so that one can integrate along the path to obtain a perturbational result.
 Analogizing such proofs for hypermatrices is far from straightforward but should be possible.
 For example, \cite{LiQiYu} provides a smoothness result for spectral radii.
 In the present paper, we apply results from analytic function theory (see \cite{MR2806697,1309.2151}) to show that all eigenvalues do indeed vary piecewise smoothly along line segments connecting \(A\) and \(B\) in hypermatrix space.
-The step of showing that the derivative is bounded by a norm-like function of \(A-B\) is the next main problem to address in this program, and is made difficult both by the fact that matrix-theoretic proofs of analogous results use smoothness of the eigenvectors (something that is difficult to generalize to hypermatrices because the singular surfaces involved are no longer linear spaces but some much more complicated varieties) and ordinary norms are not in general holomorphic (because they involve the modulus function).
+The step of showing that the derivative is bounded by a norm-like function of \(A-B\) is the next main problem to address in this program, and is made difficult both by the fact that matrix-theoretic proofs of analogous results use smoothness of the eigenvectors (something that is difficult to generalize to hypermatrices because the singular surfaces involved are no longer linear spaces but some more complicated projective varieties) and ordinary norms are not in general holomorphic (because they involve the modulus function).
 However, there is reason to believe that the relatively simple differential behavior of algebraic sets along curves will permit the effective use of homotopy techniques (tools such as \cite{MR1294431,MR2219034,MR2806697}).

 One reason to push for a generalization of perturbational inequalities such as the conjecture above is that it would also lead to a full (asymptotic almost sure) description of the eigenvalues of random hypergraphs.
 Indeed, the adjacency hypermatrix of a random hypergraph is, with high probability, very close in any reasonable norm to another appropriately scaled copy of the all-ones hypermatrix, so that the above program would also yield the distribution of their spectra.
 Since the eigenvalues of random graphs (and the closely related topic of random \(0/1\) and random \(\pm 1\) matrix ensembles of various types) is another central and important area in matrix theory, this is a natural problem to consider.
 Below, we show that random \(\pm 1\) symmetric hypermatrices have small spectral radius (maximum modulus of an eigenvalue) with high probability in a certain precise sense, so again the missing piece of this argument is a Weyl-type inequality.